sociocast/sociocast-ios-library/README.md

 #endif
 ````

 If your application has difficulty finding the Sociocast Wrapper Library, ensure that you've set the User Header Search Paths for your project.
-This setting is located in the Project Editor, selecting your application target.
+Open the Project Editor and select your application target.
 Select the Build Settings tab and search for "User Header Search Paths".

 #### To update from Testing Environment to Production, in SCAPIClient.h, update:
 ````